Battle of Caishi: Overview

-Starting in 1125 the Jin had conquered former Song territories north of the Huai River.
+Starting in 1125, the Jin had conquered former Song territories north of the Huai River.
 In 1142, a peace treaty settled the border between the two states, putting the Jin in control of northern China and the Song in control of the south.
 In 1150, Wanyan Liang became emperor and planned to unite northern and southern China under a single emperor.
 In 1158, he asserted that the Song had violated the 1142 treaty, a pretext for declaring war on the Song.
 He prepared for the war in the following year.
 He instituted a draft where all able-bodied men were required to enlist.
 The draft was unpopular, precipitating revolts that were later suppressed.
 The Jin army left the capital of Kaifeng on October 15 1161, and pushed through from the Huai to the Yangzi.

 The Song were fortified along the Yangzi front.
-Wanyan Liang planned to cross the river at Caishi, (modern day Ma'anshan) south of modern-day Nanjing.
+Wanyan Liang planned to cross the river at Caishi (modern day Ma'anshan), south of modern-day Nanjing.
 He embarked from the shore of the Yangzi on November 26, and clashed with Song forces led by Yu Yunwen and Chen Kangbo in a naval engagement.
 Wanyan Liang lost the battle and retreated to Yangzhou.

-Wanyan Liang was assassinated in a military camp by his own soldiers shortly after the Caishi battle.
+Wanyan Liang was assassinated in a military camp by his own soldiers shortly after the battle at Caishi.
 A military coup had taken place in the Jin court while Wanyan Liang was absent, enthroning Emperor Shizong as the new emperor.
 A peace treaty signed in 1165 ended the conflict between Song and Jin.

 At Caishi, the Song led an army of 18,000, whereas Wanyan Liang reportedly led an army of 600,000 Jin soldiers.
 Over the course of the battle, many Jin soldiers deserted—bringing down the total Jin force—as they realized their northern steppe cavalry was inadequate for naval battles on rivers and lakes.
 The Song won mainly through its superior navy, gunpowder, and firearms.
 The victory boosted the morale of the Song infantry and pushed back the southern advance of the Jin army.